TimRudy/ice-chips-verilog/docs/validation-scheme.md

         > ttl_7485 #(.WIDTH_IN(WIDTH_IN), ...) dut(.A(A), .B(B), ...);

         This is a "ttl_7485" module (the type).
 It's instantiated as "dut" (the name).
 And its I/Os "A", "B", and the rest are listed, connecting to sources/sinks in the test bench.
-Incidentally the instantiation line here counts as nesting the module, as the test bench - the file that it's in - is a module.
+Incidentally the instantiation line here counts as nesting a module inside another, because the test bench file is a module.

 - **The right-hand side** you will see by double-clicking the .ice component in Icestudio to open its code.

     This is Verilog without the module wrapper; all redundancy is removed for user convenience; but Icestudio wraps this code in a module internally.

     On the right-hand side, a central concern is to group related pins of the component into vectors (see the assign lines).
-"A" and "B" are the vectors; the other variables are single pins/single bits.
+"A" and "B" are vectors; but the other variables are single pins/single bits.

 </details>
 <br />